danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 ## Create a swipe gesture

 It's time to start adding functionality to the package.
-Let's start by creating the class in which all the swipe gesture logic will go - `SwipeGesture`.
+Let's start by creating a class in which all the swipe gesture logic will go - `SwipeGesture`.

-In SwiftUI, we can build this gesture as a view modifier, a function etc. but since we're going use `UISwipeGestureRecognizer`s and `UIView`s, let's build it as a `View` instead, or rather as a `UIViewRepresentable`, which will wrap a `UIView` in a SwiftUI `View`:
+In SwiftUI, we could build this as a view modifier, a function etc. but since we're going use `UISwipeGestureRecognizer` and `UIViewRepresentable`, which will wrap a `UIView` in a `View`:

 ```swift
 import SwiftUI